styled-components/styled-components-website/sections/tooling/babel-plugin.md

 ### Dead Code Elimination | v1.7

-Due to how styled components are transpiled and constructed, by default minifiers cannot properly perform dead code elimination on them.
+Due to how styled components are transpiled and constructed, by default minifiers cannot properly perform dead code elimination on them because they are assumed to have side effects.
 However, there is a feature that can be enabled to aid this process called "pure annotation".

 ```js
 {